ankitjosh78/ProjectSANA/README.md

 Notice, some modules may still need to be downloaded and installed manually.

 ## Required libraries and modules.
 (Here I mentioned the modules that you need to download.
-The rest of the modules used in the code are inbuilt with pthon.)
+The rest of the modules used in the code are inbuilt with python.)

 #speech_recognition: pip install SpeechRecognition